eikeschuett/dMaps_SLV/README.md

 2. run_dMaps(): Applies the deltaMaps with the settings specified in the previous step.

 ### Visualize output
-plot_dMaps_output(): Plots a map of the local homogeneity and/or domains.
-If needed, it can also plot the locations of the seeds on the maps.
+plot_dMaps_output(): Plots a map of the local homogeneity and/or domains and/or domain strength.
+If needed, it can also plot the locations of the seeds on the maps. plot_network(): Plots the functional network infered by deltaMaps on a projected map.

 ### Finding the best value for K
 Finding the best value for the neighborhood size (K) (i.e. the K nearest neighbors around a grid cell that initially form a region) is a crucual step when using deltaMaps.
 If K is too small, the local homogeneity field will be noisy, if its too large, the local homogeneity may be oversmoothed and candidates for domains may remain undeteced.
 According to [Falasca et al. 2019](https://doi.org/10.1029/2019MS001654), the best K-value can be found by comparing the differences between several runs of deltaMaps with different values for k using the Normalize Mutual Information (NMI).
 This is done in